 Seasonal Community Bands

-CHS Steel is planning on hosting our 4th annual summer camps in the summer of 2025!
-More information will be posted in April.
+CHS Steel will be hosting our 4th annual summer camps in the summer of 2025!

 The camps will be geared more toward adults; however, individuals of all ages are invited to participate.
 Anyone under the age of 13 interested in participating would need to attend with an adult (18 or older) to attend.